British Channel Island Ferries: Channel Island Ferries

 The company was founded in August 1984 as Channel Island Ferries by a consortium made up of Brittany Ferries, Huelin Renouf and Mainland Market Deliveries (MMD) to compete with Sealink British Ferries services to Portsmouth and Weymouth.
 Discussions had been taking place between consortium members and the States of Jersey since May of that year and once the involvement of MMD became clear, their position as Sealink's then biggest freight customer led to robust exchanges.
+The original plan had been to use the then surplus Penn-Ar-Bed, but this ship was ruled unsuitable due to requirements to reduce freight capacity under the British flag by the Department of Trade.

 Channel Island Ferries established their service from Portsmouth to the Channel Islands using the ferry Corbière, previously the Benodet of Brittany Ferries.
 The maiden sailing for the company was on 27 March 1985 sailing from Jersey to Portsmouth via Guernsey, with Terence Alexander, an actor who appeared in the then current TV series; Bergerac, being the first passenger to board in his character's trademark white Rolls-Royce.
 This followed a public open day on board the ship which attracted 8,000 visitors.